marcoverpas/Leeds_lectures_2026/README.md

 The nine core models (SIM, PC, BMW × aggregate/IO/ABM) run in plain base `R` - no packages required.

+Download R from the [official CRAN website](https://cran.r-project.org).
+I also recommend [RStudio](https://posit.co/download/rstudio-desktop/), a free, powerful, and user-friendly IDE for R.

 The auxiliary scripts that generate the animations, system-dynamics diagrams, and Sankey charts shown in this README file need a few additional packages:

 | Script | Packages needed |